S-unny2001/Car_rental_system.github.io/README.md

 live demonstration - https://s-unny2001.github.io/Car_rental_system.github.io/

-Sorry guys theres a little issue with the code that I'll fix soon. :)
+This is just a demo of how the car rental user interface works and looks like. :)